domenicurso/frank/README.md

-# Bot of Doom
+# Frank Botello

-**Bot of Doom** is a Discord bot with AI chat capabilities, moderation tools, and community management features.
+**Frank Botello** is a Discord bot with AI chat capabilities, moderation tools, and community management features.

 ## 🚀 Getting Started